-Weight loss difficulties can be caused by a number of different conditions.
-One of the most common, yet hardest to notice in yourself, is a vitamin deficiency.
+Weight loss difficulties can be caused by a number of different conditions such as diabetes, stress, changes in the body, and also the hardest one to recognize of all – a vitamin deficiency.

-The body relies on a variety of vitamins to maintain optimal health, and B12 is among the most important for weight control.
-If you want to lose excess weight, vitamin B12 has been linked to weight loss and energy enhancing.
-Vitamin B12 plays a major role in the body’s essential functions, including DNA synthesis.
-Vitamin B12 also helps the body convert fats and proteins into energy.
+The body relies on a variety of vitamins to maintain optimal health, and B12 is among the most important for weight management.
+If you want to lose excess weight, vitamin B12 is not only energy enhancing, it has also been linked to weight loss.

 Some of its most crucial functions include: